A bar is only as good as the smiling faces behind it.

 - Happy, dedicated people make stronger teams because there is more communication and collaboration.

 Sometimes it’s hard to figure all this out in a job interview.
 So think about administering a personality test to get a better read on the candidate.
 The DISC personality test is a popular one.

 Now you know a little bit more about what the positions are in a bar, how many bartenders and barbacks you typically need, and how to hire the right people.

 Once your bar staff is trained up and in place, you can make their lives easier by automating your bar’s beverage inventory management.
 Bar managers and bartenders will breathe a sigh of relief when they understand that BinWise Pro turns manual inventory counting into effortless scanning.
-Owners’ and beverage directors’ eyes will light up when they realize BinWise puts them in a position to make profitable decisions possible with a full analytics and reporting suite.
+Owners’ and beverage directors’ eyes will light up when they realize BinWise puts them in a position to grow your bar's profits with a full analytics and reporting suite.

 Schedule a demo and let us walk you through everything BinWise Pro can do for you.
 It’s a free demo.
 There’s nothing to lose but more time counting.